Super Retail Group (SUL) H1 2026 earnings summary

 Sales rose 4.2% year-over-year to AUD 2.2 billion, driven by 2.5% like-for-like growth, network expansion, and market share gains in a competitive retail environment.

-Supercheap Auto and Macpac delivered strong profit growth, while rebel and BCF saw profit declines due to increased promotional activity, project costs, and environmental factors.
+Supercheap Auto and Macpac delivered strong profit growth, while rebel and BCF saw profit declines due to increased promotional activity, inventory challenges, and project costs.

 Net cash balance at period end was AUD 107.8 million, with no drawn bank debt.

-Active club membership grew by 1 million to 13 million, now accounting for 85% of sales.
+Active club membership grew by 1 million to 13 million, now representing 85% of sales.

-Continued investment in omni-channel capabilities, store network expansion, and the new automated Victorian distribution centre.
+Continued investment in omni-channel capabilities, store network expansion, and a new national distribution centre in Victoria.

 Financial highlights

-Gross margin declined by 20 bps to 45.4% due to increased promotional activity.
+Gross margin declined by 20 bps to 45.4%, mainly due to increased promotional activity.

 Normalized PBT was AUD 173 million, down 6.9%; normalized NPAT was AUD 121.9 million, down 6.8%.

-Operating cash flow increased 7% to AUD 416 million, with cash conversion at 125%.
+Operating cash flow increased 7% to AUD 416 million; cash conversion at 125%.

-Interim dividend of AUD 0.32 per share, fully franked, in line with prior year.
+Interim dividend of AUD 0.32 per share, fully franked.

 Outlook and guidance